Kinetix: Investigating the Training of General Agents through Open-Ended Physics-Based Control Tasks

 \textbf{Observation Space} We use a symbolic observation where each entity (shape, joint or thruster) is defined by an array of values of physical properties including position, rotation and velocity.
 The observation is then defined as the set of these entities, allowing the use of permutation-invariant network architectures such as transformers.
 This observation space makes the environment fully observable, removing the need for a policy with memory.
 We also provide the option for pixel-based observations and a symbolic observation that simply concatenates and flattens the entity information.

 \textbf{Reward} To facilitate our goal of a general agent, we choose a simple yet highly expressive reward function that remains fixed across all environments.
 Each scene must contain a green shape and a blue shape---the goal is simply to make these two shapes collide, upon which the episode terminates with a reward of $+1$.
 Scenes can also contain red shapes, which, if they collide with the green shape, will terminate the episode with $-1$ reward.
 As demonstrated in \cref{fig:intro_fig}, these simple and interpretable rules allow for a large number of semantically diverse environments to be represented.
-To improve learning, we augment this sparse reward with an auxiliary dense reward signal, defined as $R^d_t = \kappa \left(d_{t} - d_{t+1} \right)$, where $d_t$ is the distance between the green and blue objects at timestep $t$ and $\kappa$ is a coefficient that we tune to ensure the dense signal does not dominate.
+To improve learning, we augment this sparse reward with an auxiliary dense reward signal, defined as $R^d_t = \kappa \left(d_{t} - d_{t+1} \right)$, where $d_t$ is the distance between the green and blue objects at timestep $t$ and $\kappa$ is a coefficient that we tune to ensure the dense signal does not dominate. \revthree{We note that Kinetix could be run with many other reward formulations}~\citep{andrychowicz2017hindsight, frans2024unsupervised}\revthree{, which we leave to future work.}